Department of Anthropology >

 In January 2011, I received a Sapere Aude Young Researcher award from the Danish Council of Independent Research for a three-year project entitled “Exchanging ‘good' life - socio-technical imaginaries in a Chinese sperm bank”.
 Through this project I will explore how scientists working in a Chinese sperm bank relate their daily work and routines in the laboratory to broader national concerns around reproduction - whether or not to reproduce, who should reproduce, how to reproduce?
 The ethical and social implications of, for example, China's one-child policy have been widely debated and explored.
 My research, on the other hand, aims to examine how reproductive scientists reflect on their work in relation to national aspirations, for example, to control population quantity and improve population quality.¿

-Medical anthropology, anthropology of science, science and technology studies, traditional medicine, alternative medicine, reproductive technologies, quality of life, life and biological/biomedical research, vitality, ethics of human subjects research, the 'bio-' prefix
+China, Vietnam, United Kingdom, medical anthropology, anthropology of science, science and technology studies, traditional medicine, alternative medicine, reproductive technologies, quality of life, life and biological/biomedical research, vitality, ethics of human subjects research, the social study of bioscience